Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Results

 Figs.~\ref{fig:3}A--B highlight the enhanced atmospheric pollutant transport to the surfaces of internal airflows (columns 3--5) in HVAC, combustion, DAC systems (Fig.~\ref{fig:3}A) and HVAC filters (Fig.~\ref{fig:3}B).
-Comparing HVAC, combustion and DAC systems, which show average surface fluxes of $7\times10^{-5}$, $2\times10^{-4}$ and $6\times10^{-5}$ mol/m$^2$s for CO$_2$ in Fig.~\ref{fig:3}C, demonstrates that higher airflow velocities enhance atmospheric pollutant transport.
-The estimated value for DAC is comparable to $4\times10^{-5}$ mol/m$^2$s estimated in McQueen \textit{et al.}~\cite{mcqueen2021review}. \update{Consistent with our definition of flow-over and flow-through systems (Methods), HVAC filters enhance encounter rates compared with passive duct walls.} At the duct wall, the rate at which pollutants move perpendicular to the surface (normal flux) depends on diffusion and is proportional to $D c / h$ (e.g., an average of $7\times10^{-5}$ mol/m$^2$s for CO$_2$, Fig.~\ref{fig:3}C, F), where $D$ is the diffusivity of the pollutant, $c$ is its concentration and $h$ is the height of the channel.
-In contrast, for HVAC filters, the pollutant flux through the porous fibre sheet is proportional to $u_{\boldsymbol{n}} c$ (e.g., an average of $3\times10^{-3}$ mol/m$^2$s for CO$_2$, Fig.~\ref{fig:3}C, G), where $u_{\boldsymbol{n}}$ is the airflow velocity through the fibre sheet.
+Comparing HVAC, combustion and DAC systems, which show average surface fluxes of $7\times10^{-5}$, $2\times10^{-4}$ and $6\times10^{-5}$ mol/(m$^2$s) for CO$_2$ in Fig.~\ref{fig:3}C, demonstrates that higher airflow velocities enhance atmospheric pollutant transport.
+The estimated value for DAC is comparable to $4\times10^{-5}$ mol/(m$^2$s) estimated in McQueen \textit{et al.}~\cite{mcqueen2021review}. \updateii{Fluxes are compared on a per-unit-area basis (mol/(m$^{2}$s)) (Fig.~\ref{fig:3}), while total flow rates are calculated by multiplying these fluxes by the total surface area of each environment (Gt/y) (Fig.~\ref{fig:6}).} \update{Consistent with our definition of flow-over and flow-through systems (Methods), HVAC filters enhance encounter rates compared with passive duct walls.} At the duct wall, the rate at which pollutants move perpendicular to the surface (normal flux) depends on diffusion and is proportional to $D c / h$ (e.g., an average of $7\times10^{-5}$ mol/(m$^2$s) for CO$_2$, Fig.~\ref{fig:3}C, F), where $D$ is the diffusivity of the pollutant, $c$ is its concentration and $h$ is the height of the channel.
+In contrast, for HVAC filters, the pollutant flux through the porous fibre sheet is proportional to $u_{\boldsymbol{n}} c$ (e.g., an average of $3\times10^{-3}$ mol/(m$^2$s) for CO$_2$, Fig.~\ref{fig:3}C, G), where $u_{\boldsymbol{n}}$ is the airflow velocity through the fibre sheet.
 Since $D$ and $c$ are typically small relative to $u_{\boldsymbol{n}}$ and $h$, $u_{\boldsymbol{n}}c$ is generally larger than $Dc/h$, highlighting the benefits of utilising advective over diffusive transport to improve atmospheric pollutant fluxes to surfaces.